BlurrySquire/CostumeQuest-Decomp/README.md

 # CostumeQuest-Decomp
 This is a decomp of the Steam release of [Costume Quest](https://store.steampowered.com/app/115100/Costume_Quest/).
 Progress is likely to be really slow, as I know nothing about decomps.
+Sorry about this project being such a mess at the moment, I really have no clue what I'm doing.

 ## SHA256
 ```